johnkerl/miller/go/README.md

 * I hope to retain backward compatibility at the command-line level as much as possible.
 * In the meantime I will still keep fixing bugs, doing some features, etc. in C on Miller 5.x -- in the near term, support for Miller's C implementation continues as before.

+# Trying out the Go port

+* Caveat: *lots* of things present in the C implementaiton are currently missing in the Go implementation.
+So if something doesn't work, it's almost certainly because it ddoesn't work *yet*.
+* That said, if anyone is interested in playing around with it and giving early feedback, I'll be happy for it.
+* Building:
+  * Clone the Miller repo
+  * `cd go`
+  * `./build` should create `mlr`, and print the two lines `Compile OK` and `Test OK`.
+If it doesn't do this on your platform, please [file an issue](https://github.com/johnkerl/miller/issues).
+* Platforms tried so far:
+  * macOS with Go 1.14, and Linux Mint with Go 1.10
+  * Windows I have not tried at all
+* On-line help:
+  * `mlr --help` advertises some things the Go implementation doesn't actually do yet.
+  * `mlr --help-all-verbs` correctly lists verbs which do things in the Go implementation.

 # Benefits of porting to Go

 * The [lack of a streaming (record-by-record) JSON reader](http://johnkerl.org/miller/doc/file-formats.html#JSON_non-streaming) in the C implementation ([issue 99](https://github.com/johnkerl/miller/issues/99)) is immediately solved in the Go implementation.